JoinColony/colonyNetwork/docs/guides/reputation-mining-client.md

 ## Running the Mining Client

-The reputation mining client can be run locally to sync with a local ganache instance, the `goerli` testnet, or with glider on `mainnet`.
+The reputation mining client can be run locally to sync with a local hardhat instance, the `rinkeby`, `ropsten`, or `kovan`  testnets, or with `mainnet`.

 To participate in the reputation mining process you need to have staked at least the [minimum amount of CLNY Tokens](../interfaces/ireputationminingcycle#getminstake-uint256-minstake), for at least [one full mining cycle duration](../interfaces/ireputationminingcycle#getminingwindowduration-uint256-miningwindowduration) before you can submit a new reputation root hash.